MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/custom-branding-in-suite-bar.md

    `Set-SPFeatureReleasePreference -FeatureReleaseRing Early`

-3. Run the SharePoint Configuration Wizard to ensure the above two changes (in Steps 1 and 2) are applied.
+3. Run the SharePoint Configuration Wizard to ensure the two changes (implemented in Steps 1 and 2) are applied.

 4. Enable a web application to allow custom branding by setting the **SuiteNavAllowCustom** web app-level property to **true**.
 This property must be set to **true** for any of the other properties to take effect.